 Things like switches, refrigerator door handles, and toilet flush handles are often ignored during the cleaning process, probably due to their insignificant size.

-How to Clean: Damp a microfibre cloth with a cleaning product to wipe the handles of the fridge, toilet flush, and switches.
+How to Clean: Wet a microfibre cloth with a cleaning product to wipe the handles of your fridge, the toilet flush, and switches.

-The space in between the ceiling and the cabinet top is one of the dirtiest places of the house.
-If you check now, you will find years and years of dust and grime in that area.
+The space between the ceiling and the cabinet tops is one of the dirtiest places of the house.
+If you check now, you will find years and years accumulated of dust and grime in that area.

-How to Clean: To clean, you need a ladder or stool and a vacuum cleaner.
-However, a broom and a dustpan are also enough to clean this place.
-You don’t need to clean this area every week, once in two months of cleaning should do.
+How to Clean: To clean, you need a ladder or a stool and a vacuum cleaner.
+However, a broom and a dustpan might also be enough to clean this place.
+You don’t need to clean this area every week, cleaning it once in 2-3 months should be enough.

-Germs, mold, fungi, and bacteria breeds even in the smallest amounts of stagnant water.
+Germs, mold, fungi, and bacteria breed even in the smallest amounts of stagnant water.
 Which means, your bathtub is at risk!

 5. Inside the Refrigerator

-Things like takeout containers and long-forgotten leftover food and multiple people handling it, makes the inside of the refrigerator one of the dirtiest places.
+Things like takeout containers and long-forgotten leftover food and multiple people handling it, make the inside of the refrigerator one of the dirtiest places.

 How to Clean: Avoid using chemical cleaners to clean the inside of the refrigerator.
-Remove things from the racks, and the rack itself.
-Wash it in the sink, wipe it dry with a microfiber material, and put it back in the refrigerator.
-Repeat the same process for the rest of the shelves.
+Remove things from the racks, and the racks themselves.
+Wash them in the sink, wipe them dry with a microfiber cloth, and put them back in the refrigerator.

 6. Kitchen Sink